MPAT-AU/MPAT-adinsertion/README.md

 ## Usage
 This Plugin enables you to create ad inserted videos very easily.
-* See a full list of all your ad inserted videos.
+* See full list of all your ad inserted videos.

   ![table of all ad inserted videos](assets/gifs/allAdInsertedVideos-480.gif)
 * Create new ad inserted videos.

   ![create new ad inserted videos](assets/gifs/newVideo-480.gif)
-* See a full list of all your ads.
+* See full list of all your ads.

   ![table of all ads](assets/gifs/allAds-480.gif)
 * Create new ads.